MURDERGUTS/MURDERGUTS/README.md

 multi-fandom dude

-c+h or int is always welcome, do not hesitate!! im not rude, just socially anxious.

 im friendly, mainly friendly.
 so feel free to talk to me. (would appreciate it greatly! im really bored on PT and im trying my best to socialize.)